-How to Grow Colorful, Edible Bachelor Buttons in NYC
+How to Grow Edible Bachelor Buttons (Cornflowers) in Containers - NYC Guide

 Why I Grow It

-Bachelor Buttons are a staple in my garden because they are so low-maintenance.
-They perform well in containers and don't require perfect, high-end soil to look great.
-Their upright growth habit is a huge plus for tucking them into a planter with other crops.
-I can plant them right next to my arugula or lettuce without the flowers overcrowding.
+I grow bachelor buttons every year in my NYC terrace garden because they are so low maintenance.
+They do well in containers and don't require perfect soil.
+They grow upright so I like to tuck them into a planter with other crops.
+I plant them next to my arugula, tomatoes or lettuce without the flowers overcrowding.
 I love seeing those bright splashes of color throughout the season.
 It’s an easy way to harvest edible petals and keep the garden looking vibrant all summer long.

 Growth Essentials